Introduction

 Articulate the transformation vision in plain language

-Define what success looks like in 1, 3, and 5 years
+Define what success looks like at 1, 3, and 5 years

 Test alignment across stakeholders